colinfran/colinfran.com/blog-posts/expo-rebuild-after-appstore-removal.md

 Rebuilding the app was more than just a technical refresh.
 It gave me the opportunity to **refactor the codebase**, organize components more logically, improve state management, and optimize performance.
 I also revisited the app’s design, ensuring a cleaner, more consistent user experience and reducing unnecessary complexity.
 Overall, it was a chance to approach the app with fresh eyes and make it more maintainable and scalable for the future.

 While receiving a removal notice from Apple might feel stressful at first, this experience turned into an opportunity to modernize and optimize the app.
-With Expo, the process was surprisingly smooth, and I’m excited to share the [updated version](https://apps.apple.com/us/app/wallpaperqr/id1558057109) with users.
+With Expo, the process was surprisingly smooth, and I’m excited to share the updated version with users: [https://apps.apple.com/us/app/calculator-for-minimalists/id1560501633](https://apps.apple.com/us/app/calculator-for-minimalists/id1560501633)

 For other React Native developers facing App Store challenges, this is a reminder: sometimes a forced rebuild is the perfect chance to improve your app and simplify future updates.